ulfox/nettrust/README.md

   -authorized-ttl int
     	Number of seconds a authorized host will be active before NetTrust expires it and expect a DNS query again (-1 do not expire)
   -config string
-    	Path to config.json (default "config.json")
+    	Path to config.json
+  -do-not-flush-authorized-hosts
+    	Do not clean up the authorized hosts list on exit.
+Use this together with do-not-flush-table to keep the NetTrust table as is on exit
   -do-not-flush-table
     	Do not clean up tables when NetTrust exists.
-Use this flag if you want to deny communication when NetTrust has exited -firewall-type string
+Use this flag if you want to continue to deny communication when NetTrust has exited
+  -firewall-type string
     	NetTrust firewall type (nftables is only supported for now) -fwd-addr string